 SpEL

-Instead of defining hard-coded values in the specification of apps, ShinyProxy allows to use the Spring Expression Language in order to dynamically determine a value at runtime.
+Instead of defining hard-coded values in the specification of apps, ShinyProxy allows to use the Spring Expression Language to dynamically determine a value at runtime.
 This page describes this concept and gives an overview of supported configuration.

 Example